EEJSS/Discord-Webcam-Macro/README.md

 based off of the position & dimensions of the Discord window.

 # How To Change Macro
-On first launch you will be brought to the settings window which will save on next startup.
+On first launch you will be brought to the settings window.

 # Add To Startup
 If you'd like to add this application to startup,